Zakir289/ROR_ToDo_app/README.md

 **1.** Now we need create the basic skeleton for the rails```rails new todo_app```.
 The other steps will follow like ```bunle install``` start the server ```rails server```

-**2.** Its time to concentrate on app directory, Lets create the controllers. ```rails generate controller Todos controller```.
+**2.** Its time to concentrate on app directory, Lets **Generate the controller** . ```rails generate controller Todos controller```.
 The above command will create controllers, views, helpers, javascript, stylesheet. please find the output below

 ```